Ranka Velimirović: Career and life

 She was born on 20 June 1940 in Podgorica, Kingdom of Yugoslavia.
 On completion of Law studies, University of Belgrade 1963, she remained in Belgrade and married the film director Zdravko Velimirović.
 After her graduation in 1963, she continued living in Belgrade working in the film and TV industry with occasional international visits and stays on professional basis.
-During her long career Ranka had worked on great film and cultural projects in former Yugoslavia, Serbia and abroad.
+During her long career Ranka worked on great film and cultural projects in former Yugoslavia, Serbia and abroad.
 During her career as a film producer she contributed to many large film projects that gained international publicity.
 In 1990 she founded her own production studio called "Libra Film" and produced many widely awarded documentary films.
 Ranka directed and produced two documentaries about her late husband Zdravko Velimirović reflecting on his life, career and personal views.

-She died in Belgrade, Serbia on the 5th of March, 2020.
+She died in Belgrade, Serbia, on 5 March 2020.
 She was buried in the Alley of Distinguished Citizens in the New Cemetery in Belgrade on 11 March 2020.